 How The HTTP Referrer Works

 The HTTP referrer provides the services of a referrer header, which transmits data from the former webpage to the new website a user is presently viewing.
-The HTTP referrer simply refers to any source online responsible for driving visitors and visits to a website.
-Typical examples of HTTP referrer includes Affiliate links, Email marketing campaigns, Links built into the software, links from other websites, online ads, search engines, social media, and more
+It simply refers to any source online responsible for driving visitors and visits to a website.
+Typical examples include Affiliate links, email marketing campaigns, links built into the software, links from other websites, online ads, search engines, social media, and more.

 The idea of using HTTP referrer is to deliver useful information relating to the referral page as well as the link clicked to access your website.
 The log containing such detail is referred to as the referrer log.
 Technically, when the term “referrer” is used by the web developer, it is explicitly referring to online resources, including sites or services found in the referrer log.